 In any industry excellence is recognised, and the property market is no exception.
 To have any award in your chosen industry should demonstrate to any would be client that the company they are about to deal with is recognised by it’s peers, and is considered to excel.
 Although this is not a requirement it is a testament to the company’s achievements and performance in their chosen field.
 This year alone, we have won three prestigious awards, namely at the Bentley Property awards 2017-18.
 Added to this, we were asked to contribute to this years’ Parliamentary Review.

 Are they Independent?

 This is a key factor to consider as many brokers are tied to certain developers and as such do not have the freedom to offer you, the client, the best option for you as they are limited to the properties their developer builds.
 This is a common problem and means that you need to find a truly independent broker that can search, research and deliver a development or property that gives you everything possible without restrictions.

-Make sure your broker can offer you off market properties.
-Many agents will have property on their books that can be found on Zoopla or Rightmove and that is not necessarily the best place to find those early opportunities and the best priced deals.
-A good broker should be able to show you property that you the investor cannot find yourself, allowing you the opportunity of being first to market when it comes to a new development.
-Many times a lot of these developments get sold out, or at least a lot of the best properties get sold ahead of them hitting the major websites, and in most cases the off market opportunities are offered at special prices, not found in the open market.
+Make sure your broker can offer you off-market properties.
+Many agents will have property on their books that can be found on Zoopla or Rightmove and that is not necessarily the best place to find those early opportunities and the best-priced deals.
+A good broker should be able to show you a property that you the investor cannot find yourself, allowing you the opportunity of being first to market when it comes to a new development.
+Many times a lot of these developments get sold out, or at least a lot of the best properties get sold ahead of them hitting the major websites, and in most cases, the off-market opportunities are offered at special prices, not found in the open market.

 Can, or Have you met Them Face to Face?